The 5 Most Common Reasons People Leave Dealers Negative Reviews

 Also, be proactive.
 We have some clients who send a review workflow email one week after a customer has purchased, asking them to rate their experience on a scale of one to five.
 If the customer clicks four or five stars, they are taken to the dealership’s Google review page, where they can publicly share their experience.

 If the customer clicks between one and three stars, they are taken to a form on the dealership website, so the negative review can be shared away from social media.
 More importantly, this gives someone at the dealership the opportunity to address the feedback right away.

-Like I said before: it’s a cruel world out there, but there are some good things on the Internet, too.
-If you’re looking to improve your dealership’s online presence and add to the good content out there, request a free digital audit from 9 Clouds.Request Your Free Digital Audit
+Like I said before: it’s a cruel world out there, but there are some good things on the internet, too.
+If you’re looking to improve your dealership’s online presence and add to the good content out there, request a free digital assessment from 9 Clouds.Request Your Free Digital assessment